rvehall/GUID-Generator/README.md

 ### 1.0.0

-Initial release of GUID Generator
+Initial release of GUID Generator.

+### 1.1.0

+This replaces all GUIDs in a single file.

 **Enjoy!**
 # GUID-Generator-for-VS-Code